Finitely Correlated States Driven by Topological Dynamics: Preliminaries

 \begin{rmk} If $T$ is an ergodic automorphism of $\Omega$, then $T^{-1}$ is necessarily ergodic.
 This can be seen by noting that for any $A\in \mathcal{F}$ with $T(A)\subset A$, the set $B:= \bigcup_{n=1}^\infty T^{-n}(A)$ satisfies $T^{-1}(B)\subset B$ and $\P[A] = \P[B]\in \{0,1\}$ by continuity from below. \end{rmk}

-In this paper, we will focus on the case where $T$ is a homeomorphism, that is, $T$ is a continuous bijection with a continuous inverse.
+Throughout this paper, we assume that $\Omega$ is a compact Hausdorff space and that $\mathcal{F}$ is the Borel $\sigma$-algebra.
+Furthermore, we will assume a given measure-preserving homeomorphism $T$ on $\Omega$; that is, $T$ is a continuous bijection with a continuous inverse.
 There are two standard examples of this case which motivate our study.

 \begin{exmp} Let $\Omega = [0,\pi)$ the unit circle equipped with the normalized Lebesgue measure $\P = \frac{dx}{\pi}$.
 It is well known (see \cite[Example 6.1.3]{Durrett}) that for any irrational number $\alpha\in (0,\pi)$, there is an associated measure preserving ergodic map $\vartheta:\omega \mapsto \omega + \alpha \mod{\pi}$ which is a homeomorphism with an ergodic inverse. \end{exmp}